dariocazas/howto-debezium-to-snowflake/articles/dzone.md

 ![replication](.images/solution-replication.png)

-> Note: one part of these SQL scripts (the MERGE sentence) depends on which database engine generate the events.
+> Note: one part of these SQL scripts (the MERGE sentence) depends on the source database engine.
 The Debezium events have the metadata about the source engine and is used to know which is the last event for an entity.
 Take into account if you replicate this logic in your production systems.

-### 2.4 Check data replication
+### 3.4.
+Check data replication

 The end-to-end is running now.
 You can check the data available in your local databases and validate against Snowaflake view:
 1. In a terminal, get the actual state of MySQL users table: